QED1224/Toontown-Resources/README.md

 Here, the attack order is 1, 2, 3 which means:

-1. Toon 1's Safe was evaluated.
+1. Toon 1's Safe is evaluated.
-2. Toon 2's Safe was evaluated, but wasn't assigned the result of 1 because it had a different target.
+2. Toon 2's Safe is evaluated, but isn't assigned the result of 1 because it had a different target.
-3. Toon 3's Safe was evaluated, but wasn't assigned the result of 2 because it had a different target.
+3. Toon 3's Safe is evaluated, but isn't assigned the result of 2 because it had a different target.

-So, in this situation, it was possible for only one Safe to hit Cog A.
+So, in this situation, it is possible for only one Safe to hit Cog A.

 At first glance this may appear to be rather undesirable, however it's important to fully understand the impact of independent calculations.
 There are two key areas to consider: expected damage and battle duration.